 Trading is a game of mind.
 Sometimes when people make profit, they become overconfident and trade too much to make even more money.
 What they forget is more trades increase the chances of loss as well.
 Same way when there is a loss people get into revenge trading and end up trading too much.
 This most of the times leads to total loss of capital.

 Whatever trading system and program you use, label major and minor support and resistance levels on the charts, set alerts for entry and exit signals and make sure all signals can be easily seen or detected with a clear visual or auditory signal.

 After each trading day, adding up the profit or loss is secondary to knowing the why and how.
 Write down your conclusions in your trading journal so you can reference them later.
 Remember, there will always be losing trades.
 What you want is a trading plan that wins over the longer term.

 9. What is the best stock broker for you?

 Lastly there are many stock brokers.
 Decide whether you need a full-service broker who will also provide you an individual relationship manager, or you can work with a discount broker.
 I have worked with both.
 Since it is a matter of money and some times customer service lines are too busy, I prefer a full-service broker.
 My RM is some one I can see and talk to.
 He can solve my problems far better than a customer support representative.

 - Have a trading plan.

 - Choose the right broker.

 The Bottom Line

 Successful practice trading does not guarantee that you will find success when you begin trading with real money.
 But practice always makes a man perfect.
-Thus stock trading for beginners in india have become a level playing field for everyone.
+Thus stock trading for beginners in India have become a level playing field for everyone.
 This is when emotions come into play.
 But successful practice trading does give the trader confidence in the system they are using, if the system is generating positive results in a practice environment.
 Deciding on a system is less important than gaining enough skill to make trades without second-guessing or doubting the decision.
-Confidence is key.
+Confidence is the key.